nedumicheal/nedumicheal/README.md

 - 🔭 I’m currently working on [some DevOps and Cloud related projects](check repo)

-- 🌱 I’m currently growing my experience in **cloud, docker, kubernetes etc**
+- 🌱 I’m currently growing my experience in **cloud, docker, Terraform, kubernetes, git etc**

 - 👯 I’m looking to collaborate on **Devops and Cloud related**